TRI Mock Study Section Service Helped Launch Dr. Taren Swindle’s Research Career

-Investigators requesting a Mock Study Section should submit a request through the TRI Portal.
-All materials must be received by TRI at least three months prior to the official grant submission deadline and include the following:
+Investigators requesting a Mock Study Section or Grant Review should submit a request through the TRI portal.
+All materials must be received by TRI at least 4 weeks prior to the final submission deadline in order to allow time for recruiting reviewers and for their review of the application.

 - Draft budget

-- If requesting review of a resubmission, a summary statement from previous reviews must be included.
+- If requesting review of a resubmission, a summary statement from previous reviews must be included along with a draft Introduction (rebuttal/revision) page in order for the applicant to receive the most relevant criticism for the Mock Study Section/Grant Review.